LionWeb-io/lionweb-typescript/README.md

 Each of these packages have their own `README.md`.
 The `core`, `utilities`, `cli`, and `validation` packages are published in the scope of [the `lionweb[package.json](package.json)` organization](https://www.npmjs.com/org/lionweb), meaning that they're all prefixed with `@lionweb/`.
 The other packages are for internal use only.
+All these packages declare the same NPM semver identification, which isn't directly related to the release version of the LionWeb specification.

 ## Environment dependencies